|

 reimplemented for speed

-write the argument, aCharacter - return nil if failed, self if ok.
+write the argument, aCharacter - raise an error if failed.

 write all elements of the argument, aCollection.